You’ll only need to create a spot color for specific products when the file requires extra information that won’t be printed.

 To create a spot color, please follow these steps:

-- If creating a new swatch: Name it exactly as shown in the instructions (including correct capitalization).
-Set the Color Type to “Spot Color” and enter the RGB or CMYK values provided in the instructions.
+If creating a new swatch: Name it exactly as shown in the instructions (including correct capitalization).
+Set the Color Type to “Spot Color” and enter the CMYK values provided in the instructions.

 If you still have questions, please contact us.
 We're happy to help!